How to Price Your Online Course: A Beginner’s Guide

 This post will help you figure out how to price your online course, so you can get on with selling it!

 Before you begin, it’s good to understand the tiers of online course pricing.
-Every course out there fits into one of the following categories:
+Virtually every course out there fits into one of the following categories:

 Free courses are everywhere.
 From desperate new course creators begging people to take their courses to more advanced businesses using them as lead generation, it’s hard to go anywhere on the internet without running across one.